Who Was William Seward?

 An attempt was made on Seward’s life by an ally of John Wilkes Booth the same night as Lincoln's assassination.

-Seward and wife Frances, who had five children together and adopted a daughter, Olive Risley, when she was 19, were active abolitionists throughout their lives.
+Seward and wife Frances, who had five children together and adopted one daughter, were active abolitionists throughout their lives.
 There is evidence that they were involved in the Underground Railroad, and lent financial backing to Frederick Douglass's North Star newspaper in Rochester, New York.
 Seward supported Harriet Tubman in the purchase of property in his hometown of Auburn, New York, where he died on October 10, 1872.

 Seward's disheveled appearance and ever-present cigar may conjure Columbo, but the clever and capable statesman’s legacy is one of accomplishment and vision.
 His most recent biographer, Walter Stahr, author of Seward: Lincoln's Indispensable Man, asserts that Seward is considered an exemplary secretary of state, second only to John Quincy Adams.